xFrieDSpuDx/completeseries/README.md

 5. **Apply new filters**
    - Change the filters used and get an updated results page without logging in again
    - Clear cached contents to force a new request

+6. **Debug Modal**
+   - The Debug Modal provides a detailed, real-time view of your library’s data and applied filters, helping with troubleshooting and understanding the app’s logic.
+   - Group results
+   - Filter results
+   - Download results as JSON or CSV
 ---

 ## 🖼️ Screenshots